 The annual celebration of St. Patrick’s Day comes with a few guarantees.
 Green t-shirts will be adorned with obnoxious sayings.
-Leprechauns will be blamed for mischief.
+Leprechauns will be blamed for causing mischief.
 And the dry Irish stout Guinness will be inescapable on tap, in bottles, and in cans from coast to coast.

 Ballybrit, County Galway